Standard 1: Understand the fundamental concepts relevant to the development of a market economy.

 This cluster includes the following access points.

-Identify examples of factors of production, such as land, labor, and capital.
+Identify examples of factors of production of goods and services.

-Identify differences in the major characteristics of the market, command, and mixed economic systems.
+Identify differences in the major characteristics of the market, command, and mixed economic systems and how they answer: (1) What to produce?
+(2) How to produce?
+And (3) For whom to produce?

-Identify factors that determine the price of a good or service, such as fixed and variable costs.
+Identify factors that determine the price of a good or service to maximize profit.

 Identify characteristics of price and non-price competition, such as discounts and rebates, and quality and extra service.

-Identify that the government uses taxation and oversight of government spending to support the economy.
+Identify how the government uses taxation and spending to provide jobs which leads to economic growth.

 Identify that the Federal Reserve controls interest rates to affect economic growth.